flatironinstitute/sciware/07_RemoteWork/content.md

 LocalForward 127.0.0.1:51022 myhost:22
 ```

-I often use this for chaining ssh:
+I often use this for chaining ssh

 ```
 Host gateway